 In this protocol, we demonstrate the use of C. elegans as a model to identify inhibitors of RAS and EGFR proteins.
 Using a liquid-based assay, we demonstrate the inhibitory effects

 of R-fendiline by suppressing the Muv phenotypes in the let-60(n1046) and let-23(sa62) mutant strains of C. elegans.
-This assay validates the use of C. elegans as tool in the initial phase of drug discovery for anticancer therapeutics.
+This assay validates the use of C. elegans as a tool in the initial phase of drug discovery for anticancer therapeutics.

 Protocol